stungeye/East-Oriented-Game-of-Life/README.md

 I started coding using some of the guidelines from [Understanding the Four Simple Rules of Design](https://leanpub.com/4rulesofsimpledesign) by [Corey Haines](https://twitter.com/coreyhaines).

-The first tests I wrote focused on the World class's `#empty?` method.
+The first tests I wrote focused on the `World#empty?`.
 Since the method cannot return a boolean, it takes a lambda as an argument.
 This lambda is only executed by `#empty?` if the world is indeed empty.
 I initially tried to test this using a mock object:

     it 'should be empty when first initialized' do empty_world = World.empty